 8. Opportunity for a one semester student exchange program in the USA / France /Netherlands (specified universities)

-9. Weekly activities and competitions by the CHRIST (Deemed to be University) Commerce Association (CUCA) to kindle interests in different disciples of commerce (HR, PR, Marketing, Entrepreneurial Development, Finance.
-Best Manager Etc.
+9. Weekly activities and competitions by the CHRIST (Deemed to be University) Commerce Association (CUCA) to kindle interests in different disciplines of commerce (HR, PR, Marketing, Entrepreneurial Development, Finance.
+Best Manager Etc.)

 Regular classroom lectures shall be accompanied by any other method the instructors find suitable to deliver better learning.
 Some suggested methods are;